dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-19-Reinforcement-Learning.md

 A model is agent's representation of the environment.
 A model predicts what the environment will do next.
 For example, given a state and action, the model might predict the resultant next state and next reward.
 Models are used for planning, i.e. deciding on a course of action by considering possible future situations before they are actually experienced.
 There are also model-free methods, where agents learns by trial-and-error as oppposed to model-based methods where an approximate model of environment is used for considering future situations.

-In subsequent post, we will consider two types of methods for solving reinforcement learning systems and dive in-depth in each of them.
+In subsequent post, we will consider two types of methods for solving reinforcement learning systems and dive in-depth.

-- [Tabular Solution Methods]
+- Tabular Solution Methods
-- [Approximate Solution Methods]
+- Approximate Solution Methods

 We will also use various environment like [OpenAI Gym](https://gym.openai.com/envs/#classic_control), [PyGame Learning Environment](https://pygame-learning-environment.readthedocs.io/en/latest/) and [VizDoom](https://github.com/mwydmuch/ViZDoom).
 We will also implement RL algorithms in [Deepdrive simulator](https://github.com/deepdrive/deepdrive) and maybe [DuckieTown](https://www.duckietown.org/research/AI-Driving-olympics) or any other.